eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

 ## Additional Resources

 The `resources` property of a Resource Selector contains zero or more Resource Selections which are used to define additional resources that should be included in any selected providers.
 These do not form part of any filtering, and so must not contain any Value Selections, and are purely additive when selecting data to return for already selected providers.

-## Resource Selections

-Resource Selections provide the ability to identify resources that should be returned, and optionally to restrict the set of returned providers based on the value of the resource.
-The `service` and `resource` properties are used to select the resource(s) that should be included with the selected provider, while the `value` property defines zero or more Value Selections that can be used to exclude providers from the set selected by the Resource Selector.

 ## Selections